 For some employees, this will be a sensitive issue that will require careful communication with both the employees and (where applicable) their staff representatives.

-The government has not legislated that the Covid-19 vaccine is mandatory, so it is risky for employers to insist on vaccination, even in an environment where there is often close contact and social distancing can be difficult.
+The government has not legislated that the Covid-19 vaccine is mandatory outside of the care sector, so it is risky for employers to insist on vaccination, even in an environment where there is often close contact and the risk of transmission is higher.

-ACAS has produced guidance which advises that employers should support staff in getting the vaccine but cannot force them to be vaccinated.
+ACAS has produced guidance which advises that employers should support staff in getting the vaccine but, aside from care homes in England, cannot force them to be vaccinated.
 However, it acknowledges that it may be necessary to make vaccination mandatory where it is required for someone to do their job, for example where they travel overseas and need to be vaccinated.

 We look at some of the issues in more detail below.

 Undoubtedly, the best outcome for both parties is for employees to agree to vaccination without the employer having to resort to a policy of mandatory vaccination.
 However, employees may be worried about the side effects of the vaccine and a great deal of misinformation is still being spread about vaccines, particularly on social media and this may be influencing employees.
 It is perhaps no coincidence that the youngest age group is the most hesitant, as they will be the most frequent users of social media.
 Misinformation has also been spread about the use of certain animal products in vaccines, which may still be of concern to some religious groups despite a widespread campaign to combat this.